 Our proof is based on the fact that the functional equations satisfied by the generating series of the some walks restricted to the quarter plane involve a polynomial (its kernel) that can be interpreted, in some cases, as the equation of a Bishop surface.
-And we use the non trivial fact that the solution of these equations are transcendental.
+And we use the non trivial fact that the solutions of these equations are transcendental.
 This kind of idea appeared in [Ro20] where we give a negative answer to a question of N. Mir.

 We thank Andrew Elvey Price and Kilian Raschel for the fruitful discussions we had on this problem.
+We also thank Nordine Mir who pointed out a mistake in a previous version, and his helpful remarks and valuable suggestions on this work.